-97% of teachers who work with English Language Learners said that the EEI Curriculum effectively served the needs of their students
+- 97% of teachers who work with English language learners report that the Curriculum effectively served the needs of their students

-98% plan to continue using the EEI Curriculum in future years
+- 99% plan to continue using the Curriculum in future years